-As Coronavirus Crisis Widens, Volcom Furloughs 75% of Its Workers
+Volcom Furloughs 75 Percent of Its Workers While Making Plans to Ramp Up

 MANUFACTURING

-As Coronavirus Crisis Widens, Volcom Furloughs 75% of Its Workers
+Volcom Furloughs 75 Percent of Its Workers While Making Plans to Ramp Up

-Retailers and malls shut their doors on orders from local and state governments to help curb the spread of COVID-19, as brands and manufacturers have slowed down their operations.
+Retailers and malls shut their doors on orders from local and state governments to help curb the spread of COVID-19, bringing a slowdown to the operations of brands and manufacturers.

-Action-sports brand Volcom furloughed 75 percent of its U.S. employees last week and all of its European employees.
-Ryan Immegart, Volcom’s chief marketing officer, said that he anticipated a rebound.
-Shop-Eat-Surf broke news of the furloughs during the weekend.
+The action-sports brand Volcom furloughed 75 percent of its U.S. employees last week and all of its European employees.
+Ryan Immegart, Volcom’s chief marketing officer, said that he anticipates a rebound.

-“Globally, barring Europe, Volcom is still fully operational, with a U.S. skeleton crew working from home, following various government orders accordingly,” he told California Apparel News.
+“Globally, barring Europe, Volcom is still fully operational with a U.S. skeleton crew working from home following various government orders accordingly,” he said.
 “We are operating efficiently and strategically to ensure that when the impacts of the virus start to improve that we are able to ramp up very quickly.”

 Volcom’s action comes as brands and retailers increasingly experience strain, said industry analyst Jeff Harbaugh in a March 23 research note, which he titled “Keep Calm and Carry On.”

 “As I imagine you are aware, some industry companies have closed stores but kept employees on the payroll,” he said.
-“This is easier for big companies with solid balance sheets but it can’t go on forever.”
+“This is easier for big companies with solid balance sheets, but it can’t go on forever.”

-The current crisis puts a lot of companies in a tough position, Patrik Schmidle, president of ActionWatch, a service provider for action-sport brands and retailers.
+The current crisis puts a lot of companies in a tough position, Patrik Schmidle, president of ActionWatch, a service provider for action-sports brands and retailers.

 “How do you plan?
 Having to shut down all of your direct stores and then support all of your employees and your other expenses.
 At least some of these companies have revenue trickling in with e-commerce,” Schmidle said.
 “Companies have to act and do something.”